Mellon Mays Undergraduate Fellowship

 JAIMEE MARTIN

-Jaimee Martin is a junior studying Africana Studies and History with a concentration in African American Studies.
+Jaimee is a senior majoring in Africana Studies and History with a concentration in African American Studies.
 For their thesis, Jaimee is researching the historical-geographic applications of Black spiritual traditions in Philadelphia during the late 19th and 20th centuries.
 Following the intellectual traditions of abolitionist geographers Celeste Winston and J.T.
 Roane, as well as ethnographer Savannah Shange, Jaimee is interested in how contemporary radical organizations can draw upon these historically Black spiritual practices in their community work.
 Through their research, Jaimee wants to understand how Black Philadelphia’s communities have historically exercised existential aliveness and embodied spiritual liberation for the most marginalized groups.
 They see their thesis project as a bridge connecting historical Black freedom struggles to Philadelphia’s current grassroots organizing projects.
 Outside of Mellon, Jaimee is a research assistant for the Africana Studies Department and a Robeson Cooper Scholar.
 At Penn, they are the Music Co-Director of The Inspiration A Cappella and Student Recruitment Chair of Ase Academy.
 Jaimee is also on the Africana Undergraduate Advisory Board and a W.E.B.
 Du Bois Movement School for Abolition and Reconstruction alum.

 SIERRA WILLIAMS

-Sierra is a junior double majoring in Cultural & Linguistic Anthropology and Linguistics, with minors in East Asian Languages and Civilizations (Japanese concentration) and Cognitive Science.
+Sierra is a senior double majoring in Cultural & Linguistic Anthropology and Linguistics, with minors in East Asian Languages and Civilizations (Japanese concentration) and Cognitive Science.
 Her research explores hybrid identities, diaspora, race, ethnicity, and creolization, with particular interest in the Japanese and Caribbean diasporas (especially Guyana), as well as Indigenous representation and museum ethics through the Penn Museum’s Ainu collection.
 At Penn, she is a Mellon Mays Undergraduate Fellow, a Penn Museum Exhibition Intern, a Research Assistant at the Trueswell Language Learning Lab, and the Assistant to the Curator of Civic Engagement: Cultural Heritage Projects Assistant at the Kislak Center.
 She previously served as a SHIP Summer Intern at the Penn Cultural Heritage Center.
 Sierra plans to pursue graduate study in anthropology and museum curation while working to expand ethical and community-centered practices in heritage institutions.

 Become a Postgraduate Fellow